cookie2/Final_Project_Programming/readme.md

 #### You must notice that this version just available in Windows Operation System.
 #### If you use others Operation System, ask god for help.
 #### Just kidding, follow this:
 	1.Delete the section i comment "#get chrome version, just available in Windows" 2.Check your browser version.
 	3.Edit this line: version = eval(resp.split(".")[0]), the variable "version" must same as your browser.
 		For example:
 			If your chrome version is 101, then your edition should be: version = 101
 	4.This version also demonstrate how to use javascript to control website.
 	5.This version scrape target is udemy.

 # 7. Give up.

-# 8. Before you run simple_text_mining.py, you should know:
+# 8. Before you run simple_text_mining.py, you should:
-## Ensure your dataset is a csv file, because in this example, I use csv file as my dataset.
+### Ensure your dataset is a csv file, because in this example, I use csv file as my dataset.
-## If you get error messeges, shut down your Laptop/PC and go to sleep.
+### If you get error messeges, shut down your Laptop/PC and go to sleep.
-	-Just kidding, follow this:
+#### Just kidding, follow this:
 	Which package you should install, please refer to requirements.txt
 	windows:
 		double-click package_auto_install.bat
 		or
 		open your cmd and input command:
 			pip install --upgrade --user ***package***
 		After you finished installing, then input:
 			python -m spacy download en_core_web_sm
 	Linux:
 		open your terminal and input command:
 			pip install --upgrade --user ***package***
 			python -m spacy download en_core_web_sm
 		or:
 			python3 -m pip install --upgrade ***package***
 			python3 -m spacy download en_core_web_sm
 	Warning:
 		I am not sure if the commands for Linux are correct.
 		Because i haven't test it.
 	Mac OS:
 		press command + space bar and type in terminal. click the app icon to open a new terminal window. input command:
 			pip install --upgrade ***package***
 			python -m spacy download en_core_web_sm
 		or:
 			python3 -m pip install --upgrade ***package***
 			python -m spacy download en_core_web_sm
 	Warning:
 		I am not sure if the commands for Mac OS are correct.
 		Because i am so poor, cannot afford the Macbook.
 	If you use Jupyter, create a block and paste:
 		!pip install --upgrade ***package***
 		python -m spacy download en_core_web_sm
 	warning:
 		I am not suggest you use colab, cause it will has many problems.
 	warning:
 		I am not sure if the commands for Jupyter are correct.
 		Because i haven't test it.
 		If you have any problems, contact me.
 	Else if you use Anaconda, find out your terminal and input those command: pip install --upgrade ***package***
 		python -m spacy download en_core_web_sm
 		***when you have done, follow the messeges show on your terminal, restart it.***
 	warning:
 		I am not sure if the commands for Anaconda are correct.
 		Because i haven't test it.
 		If you have any problems, contact me.
-	-Read all the comments in this .py file.
+#### Read all the comments in this .py file.
-	-If you cannot understand what those comments meaning or want to learn more detail about this code:
+#### If you cannot understand what those comments meaning or want to learn more detail about this code:
 		Ask professor or Dr. Tu.
-	-If this code have done, check your folder:
+#### If this code have done, check your folder:
 		If there is a file named LDA_Visualization.html, it means your code run successfully.
-	-Open LDA_Visualization.html with your browser, you can see the result.
+#### Open LDA_Visualization.html with your browser, you can see the result.
-	-If you use notebook like Colab or Jupyter, you can modify your visualization: change those code:
+#### If you use notebook like Colab or Jupyter, you can modify your visualization:
+		change those code:

 		visualisation = pyLDAvis.gensim_models.prepare(lda_model, corpus, id2word, mds = "mmds")